santosha2003/nodejs-pool-electronero/README.md

+* add patches + more coins from https://cryptopool.space

 Pool Design/Theory
 ==================
 The nodejs-pool is built around a small series of core daemons that share access to a single LMDB table for tracking of shares, with MySQL being used to centralize configurations and ensure simple access from local/remote nodes.
 The core daemons follow: